-KD: What’s the most challenging aspect of teaching in this country?
+KD: What was the most challenging aspect of teaching in this part of the world?

-KD: What advice do you have for others wanting to teach and travel abroad?
+KD: What advice would you give to someone wanting to teach in Singapore?

 SM: There are plenty of tuition centers in Singapore and lots of jobs.
 I would work with a recruiter, find people who work for those companies, and ask them what their experience is like.
 I would also recommend trying to let the process take its course - don't try to force an opportunity and location.
 As I said, I was so disappointed when I didn't get a position in South Korea, but it worked out.
 I loved living in Singapore and wouldn't trade my experience for anything.

 KD: Thanks for all of your insight into teaching in Singapore!